 Contact a career advisor to take the Myers Briggs Type Indicator

 StrengthsFinder asks, "What's right with you?" and provides you with your top five strengths.
 Knowing your top five strengths can be helpful by enabling you to focus in on areas in which you may be interested in working to articulating your skills in an interview.

 This Strong Interest inventory is designed to assess your interests.
 It compares your preferences to those of people in various careers, so that you can see what types of work you might enjoy most.
 It also matches your preferences to six broad areas of work and provides you with a 3-letter code that you can use to further research careers of interest.

-Contact a career adviser to take the Strong Interest Inventory
+Contact a career advisor to take the Strong Interest Inventory